Qovery/documentation/website/docs/using-qovery/deployment/image-mirroring.md

 import Alert from '@site/src/components/Alert';
 import Assumptions from '@site/src/components/Assumptions';

-When a cluster is deployed on your cloud account, a dedicated repository (or namespace for Scaleway) is created to serve as a mirroring system in your cloud provider registry.
-And your cloud provider registry is attached to your cluster in Qovery.
+When Qovery is running on your infrastructure, it requires an image registry to store the images built via the Qovery CI and to mirror the images deployed from a 3rd party container registry.

-This `mirroring repository` is also available within the Qovery interface
+This `mirroring registry` is available and configurable within the Qovery interface

 <p align="center">
   <img src="/img/deployment/mirror-registry.png" alt="Mirroring Repository" />